Henkoglobin/100-days-of-code/log.md

 These notes will eventually be synced via a central server.
 For the moment, however, I decided to just test the interface and implement a service to store notes locally.

 Thankfully, I did not have to implement file access per-plattform (as I would normally have to).
 Instead, I was able to use the awesome [PCLStorage](https://github.com/dsplaisted/PCLStorage) library.

 **Link to work:** None, unfortunately :(

+### Day 5: January 14, 2017

+**Today's progress:** Fixed some bugs in Project SK

+**Thoughts:**

+When I implemented the service stub for storing and fetching notes in Project SK yesterday, I had problems with ADB on my PC (because I was working on my private PC rather than on my work PC).
+This prevented me from testing the app.
+Today, however, I could solve the problems (by deleting the app from my phone - sometimes it's as easy as that).

+Finally able to test the app, I was able to fix a couple of bugs.
+With the app now working, I was able to show it to [@jerainne](https://twitter.com/jerainne) to get some early feedback :)

+**Link to work:** None, unfortunately :(